thegodone/molds-branch/trunk/doc/README.txt

        The default value of the "diis_end_error" is 10**(-8.0).

        "vdW" should be set as "yes" or "no".
-       When "yes" is set, Grimmes's empirical van der Waals correction([G_2004]) is applied.
+       When "yes" is set, Grimmes's empirical van der Waals correction(D1, [G_2004]) is applied.
        Note that this empirical van der Waals correction is applied to the semiempirical theories of which semiempirical parameters are not modified.
+       This "vdw" option can be used for H, C, N, O, F, S, and Cl.
        If user wants to use PM3-D or AM1-D of which semiempirical parameters are modified to be suite for vdW, set theory-directive as "PM3-D" or "AM1-D".
        When PM3-D or AM1-D is used, users do not need to set "vdW", "vdW_s6", and "vdW_d".